 Most hospitals offer birthing classes, as do some clinics and even independent educators.
 Typically, these classes are taught by nurses, midwives, lactation consultants, and other childbirth educators.

-If your hospital does not offer birthing classes, your doctor or midwife should be able to recommend a class that would be convenient for you.
+If your hospital doesn’t offer birthing classes, your doctor or midwife should be able to recommend a class that would be convenient for you.

 Most instructors recommend that you wait to take a birthing class until your last trimester of pregnancy, at seven or eight months.
-However, there are sometimes early pregnancy classes that you can take where you will learn about what to expect during your pregnancy.
+However, sometimes there are early pregnancy classes that you can take where you’ll learn about what to expect during your pregnancy.
 These types of classes are a great option for first-timers because they teach tips for having a healthy and safe pregnancy.

 Classes are offered in various formats.
 Some are condensed into a single weekend, while others are offered one night a week over the course of 10 weeks or so.
 Longer classes are typically those that offer an overview of all delivery methods as well as tips for breastfeeding and baby care.
 Classes that target a specific birth delivery technique are sometimes shorter.
 There are also classes designed for parents who are having multiple babies (such as twins or triplets).
 If you had a c-section for your first birth and hope to have a vaginal delivery this time, there is a class for that, too.
 Choose the one that works best for you.
 Classes tend to fill up quickly, so you should reserve your spot early.

-Sometimes, you can even find a private class, if you are not comfortable with the thought of being in a group class setting.
+Sometimes, you can even find a private class, if you’re not comfortable with the thought of being in a group class setting.
 Some hospitals are beginning to offer online courses, too.

 Expect to be required to pay for your birthing class, as this service may not be covered under your health insurance plan.
 Financial assistance may be available but will vary depending on where you take your class.